mayuki/Rin/README.md

 Launch the app, then open `http://[Host:Port]/rin/` in the browser, you can see Rin Inspector now.

 # Develop and build Rin Inspector (frontend)
-Frontend codes is separated from Rin core C# project.
+The front-end codes for Rin is separated from Rin core C# project.
+If you want to develop Rin or launch a sample project, you need to build and pack the codes.

-## Development server
+## Setup and start the development server
 - `npm install`
 - `npm run start`